 General Expectations for Applicants to Graduate Programs

 Generally, a minimum undergraduate GPA of 3.0 (where A is 4.0), based on all undergraduate courses taken at an accredited college or university, is expected though consideration will be given to prior graduate study and to supplementary professional experience.
 Some programs require adequate performance in specific prerequisite courses.

-Two letters of recommendation are required from persons competent to comment on the applicant’s probable success in graduate school.
-Recommendation letters normally are provided by professors who can offer an in-depth evaluation of the applicant’s strengths and weaknesses relevant to academic work.
-Additional recommendations may be provided by employers who are familiar with the applicant’s work experience.
+Two letters of recommendation are required from persons competent to comment on the applicant's probable success in a graduate program.
+Recommendation letters normally are provided by professors who can offer an in-depth evaluation of the applicant's strengths and weaknesses relevant to academic work.
+Additional recommendations may be provided by employers who are familiar with the applicant's work experience.

 The applicant's personal statement of purpose in relation to the intended program of study helps the program faculty to identify students whose goals are consonant with the program's objectives and expertise.

 With the exception of established dual-degree programs and degree-certificate programs, graduate students are admitted to one graduate program at a time.
 Application to additional degree or certificate programs, following matriculation, is considered in light of the additional programs' unique requirements.

 General Policy for Graduate Admissions